 Preventing Drunk Driving Accidents in Louisiana

 These statistics are scary, but the truth is that, like most New Orleans car accidents, impaired driving crashes are often avoidable by planning ahead and using common sense.
 And although you can’t always control the actions of other motorists, knowing what warning signs to look out for on the road can save your life.
-Know what to do and how to reduce your risk of injury over the holidays with these tips from Mike Brandner Injury Attorneys.
+Know what to do and how to reduce your risk of injury with these tips from Mike Brandner Injury Attorneys.